Average Walking Heart Rate + 7 Factors That Can Affect Yours

 Therefore, nerves in the sympathetic nervous system communicate with the sinoatrial node of the heart and increase the heart rate above your resting heart rate.

-The degree to which your heart rate increases while walking or performing some other type of exercise depends on the intensity of the exercise and your fitness level, as well as the physical demand of the type of exercise itself.
+The degree to which your heart rate increases while walking or performing some other type of exercise depends on the intensity of the exercise, your fitness level, and the physical demands of the type of exercise itself.

-The more intense the exercise is, and the greater the percentage of your total muscle mass involved in the movement, the faster your heart rate will get.
+The more intense the exercise is, the greater the percentage of your total muscle mass involved in the movement and the faster your heart rate will get.

-Working in opposition to the sympathetic nervous system is the parasympathetic nervous system.
-This is the “rest and digest“ nervous system that slows down your heart rate during times of relative calm when there is no physical or emotional stress on the body.
+The parasympathetic nervous system, which works in opposition to the sympathetic nervous system, is the “rest and digest“ nervous system.
+It slows down your heart rate when you are relatively calm and when there is no physical or emotional stress on the body.

-For example, your parasympathetic nervous system is primarily in control when you are lying in bed and taking your resting heart rate.
+For example, your parasympathetic nervous system is primarily in control when lying in bed and taking your resting heart rate.

 Nerves from the parasympathetic nervous system also innervate the SA node of the heart, but they cause a slowing of the electrical impulses sent by the pacemaker, decreasing the heart rate.